Welcome to this section of my homepage,

 I am also using repeaters.
 Repeaters are typically placed

-on a hill or other elevated site and are receiving a
+on hills or other elevated sites.
+They are receiving

-signal and then retransmit it.
+a signal and retransmit it.
 They help to extend the

 range between stations and thus stations which cannot

-hear each other directly can make contacts.
-You can
+hear each other directly can make contact.
+You can find

-find tables of repeaters in range of my homes on the
+tables of repeaters in range of my homes on the respective

 Many